WWA Eruption

 The Eruption was the third professional wrestling pay-per-view event produced by World Wrestling All-Stars (WWA).
-The event took place on April 13, 2002 at the Rod Laver Arena in Melbourne, Australia.
+The event took place on April 13, 2002 at the Rod Laver Arena in Melbourne, Victoria, Australia.
 The event aired in the United States via tape delay on April 14, 2002.

 Nine professional wrestling matches were contested at the event.
 Nathan Jones defended the World Heavyweight Championship against Scott Steiner in the main event, with Sid Vicious serving as the special outside enforcer.
 Steiner defeated Jones to win the title.
 In other prominent matches on the event, Sabu defeated Crowbar in a steel cage match and A.J.
 Styles defeated Jerry Lynn in the finals of a tournament to win the vacant International Cruiserweight Championship, which had been vacated when previous champion Eddie Guerrero left WWA to join World Wrestling Federation.